anggwar/GDE-ADK-Foundations-Plus/codelabs.md

 - model="gemini-2.5-flash": This crucial parameter specifies which Large Language Model (LLM) your agent will use as its underlying "brain" for understanding, reasoning, and generating responses. gemini-2.5-flash is a fast and efficient model suitable for conversational tasks.
 - description="...": This provides a concise summary of the agent's purpose or capabilities.
 The description is more for human understanding or for other agents in a multi-agent system to understand what this particular agent does.
 It's often used for logging, debugging, or when displaying information about the agent.
 - instruction="...": This is the system prompt that guides your agent's behavior and defines its persona.
 It tells the LLM how it should act and what its primary purpose is.
 In this case, it establishes the agent as a "helpful assistant."
-This instruction is key to shaping the agent's conversational style and capabilities. this is where the fun starts! change your agent.py to this:
+This instruction is key to shaping the agent's conversational style and capabilities.

+### Modifying agent.py
+Open ai-agents-adk/ceritanenek/agent.py.
+You will see the default "helpful assistant" code.
+Let's change this to our Basic persona.
+Replace the entire content of agent.py with the following:
 ```python
 from google.adk.agents.llm_agent import Agent